Seven Tricks to Clean Silver at Home

 - Mild soap

-- Wash the object to be polished in hot water with mild soap and rub it with a liberal amount of toothpaste.
+- Firstly, wash the object to be polished in hot water with mild soap and rub it with a liberal amount of toothpaste

-- After polishing for 5 minutes, rinse and dry well with an absorbent cloth.
+- Then, after polishing for 5 minutes, rinse and dry well with an absorbent cloth

 4. Cream of tartar